Representations and evaluation strategies for feasibly approximable functions: Representations of

 Together with a result which is proved in the next section (Corollary \ref{Corollary: PPoly = Frac}), we arrive at a complete overview of the reducibility lattice:

 \begin{Theorem} The following diagram shows all reductions between the representations introduced, up to taking the transitive closure:

 No arrow reverses unless indicated. \end{Theorem} \begin{proof} Proposition \ref{Proposition: obvious reductions} establishes the more obvious reductions.
 Proposition \ref{Proposition: Poly and PAff} implies that $\PPoly$ does not reduce to either $\PAff$ or $\Poly$, for any such reduction would establish a reduction from $\Poly$ to $\PAff$ or vice versa.
 The reduction $\PPoly \leq \Frac$ follows immediately from $\PFrac \equiv \Frac$.
 The converse is Corollary \ref{Corollary: PPoly = Frac} in Section \ref{Section: division}.
 To see that $\Fun \not \leq \PFrac$, consider the family of functions $2^{-n}\sin(2^{n}\pi x)$.
-It is clearly uniformly polytime $\Fun$-computable in $n$, but not uniformly polytime $\Frac$-computable, as any approximation to $2^{-n}\sin(2^n\pi x)$ on $[-1,1]$ to error $2^{-n - 1}$ has a numerator of degree greater than $2^{n}$. \end{proof}
+It is clearly uniformly polytime $\Fun$-computable in $n$, but not uniformly polytime $\Frac$-computable: Any approximation to the function $2^{-n}\sin(2^{n}\pi x)$ on $[-1,1]$ to error $2^{-n-1}$ has at least $2^n$ zeroes, so that any rational approximation to this error has a numerator of degree at least $2^{n}$. \end{proof}

 The class of polytime computable points with respect to the representation $\Poly$ has a useful analytic characterisation which was proved by Labhalla, Lombardi, and Moutai \cite{LabhallaEtAl} and strengthened by Kawamura, M\"uller, R\"osnick, and Ziegler \cite{KMRZ}.
-For $M > 0$, $R > 0$, and $\alpha > 0$ let
+For $B > 0$, $\ell > 0$, and $\gamma > 0$ let

-denote the set of Gevrey's \cite{Gevrey} functions of level $\alpha$ with growth parameters $M$ and $R$.
-Note that $\alpha = 1$ corresponds to the class of analytic functions.
-The results in \cite{LabhallaEtAl, KMRZ} imply in particular that the above hierarchy collapses on $\Gev(M,R,\alpha)$ for all fixed $M$, $R$, and $\alpha$:
+denote the set of Gevrey's \cite{Gevrey} functions of level $\gamma$ with growth parameters $B$ and $\ell$.
+Note that $\ell = 1$ corresponds to the class of analytic functions.
+The results in \cite{LabhallaEtAl, KMRZ} imply in particular that the above hierarchy collapses on $\Gev(B, \ell,\gamma)$ for all fixed $B$, $\ell$, and $\gamma$:

-\begin{Theorem}[\cite{LabhallaEtAl, KMRZ}] Let $M$, $R$, and $\alpha$ be fixed.
-On $\Gev(M,R,\alpha)$ we have
+\begin{Theorem}[\cite{LabhallaEtAl, KMRZ}] Let $B$, $\ell$, and $\gamma$ be fixed.
+On $\Gev(B, \ell,\gamma)$ we have